Lower readmissions and costs. See the CCM claims data.

 7. Limited resources in remote locations and for underserved populations

-Rural Health Clinics (RHCs) and Federally Qualified Health Clinics (FQHCs) often lack easy access to specialized care and may struggle with healthcare provider shortages, hampering their ability to manage complex chronic conditions and coordinate comprehensive care.
+Rural Health Clinics (RHCs) and Federally Qualified Health Clinics (FQHCs) might lack easy access to specialized care and may struggle with healthcare provider shortages, hampering their ability to manage complex chronic conditions and coordinate comprehensive care.

 Technological limitations in remote areas can hinder the adoption of digital tools essential for remote patient monitoring and telehealth services, while socioeconomic factors like lower income levels and transportation difficulties can impact patient engagement and adherence to treatment plans.

 Navigating reimbursement processes and allocating resources for CCM services can also be challenging within these budget-constrained environments.
 To effectively address these challenges, RHCs and FQHCs require tailored strategies that encompass telehealth solutions, improved care coordination, culturally sensitive patient education, and collaboration with community resources to mitigate socioeconomic barriers.
+Preventive care providers can support RHCs and FQHCs by taking on the administrative burdens of care management, so the practices can focus on providing in-person care.

 Learn more: The Importance of Chronic Care Management for RHCs and FQHCs